 In addition to EUTM Somalia, there are a range of EU instruments contributing to the development of the security sector in Somalia, in cooperation with international partners.
 The EU Naval Force (EU NAVFOR) – Operation ATALANTA contributes to the prevention and deterrence of piracy and the protection of vulnerable shipping.
 The EU also contributes to the development of coastal police and the judiciary in Somalia, among other countries, through its regional civilian mission – EUCAP Somalia.
 Additionally, EU development aid (e.g. education and job creation programs) supports alternative livelihoods, thus contributing to the development of economic opportunities that will attract young Somalis away from criminal activities and extremism.

-The EU is a major sponsor of AMISOM, the African Union peacekeeping mission in Somalia, both financially and also through planning and capacity building.
-The EU has been funding AMISOM since its launch in March 2007 through the African Peace Facility (APF).
+The EU is a major sponsor of ATMIS, the African Transition Mission in Somalia peacekeeping mission in Somalia, both financially and also through planning and capacity building.
+The EU has been funding ATMIS since its launch in March 2007 through the African Peace Facility (APF).